rharish21/Resume-Parser-using-Artificial-Intelligence/README.md

 ## AI Resume Analyzer

 An AI-powered tool to analyze resumes and extract key information such as skills, experience, and education.
-This project is a fork of [deepakpadhi986/AI-Resume-Analyzer](https://github.com/deepakpadhi986/AI-Resume-Analyzer), with enhancements for better usability and performance.

 ---